 There’s a couple of options, and, based on your answers, Wix will present you with a filtered list of templates that are in tune with your previous selections.

-I feel that the style called “Breeze” will be okay for a massage therapist, but you’re free to make your own selection.
+We feel that the style called “Breeze” will be okay for a massage therapist, but you’re free to make your own selection.

 As soon as you make a choice, you’ll see that Wix puts together pretty accurate homepage alternatives to pick from.
 Based on your previous selections, these homepages will be pre-filled with relevant graphics and adhere to a given design style.
-Here’s what it suggests to me:
+Here’s what it suggests to us:

 You’ll notice that there are many massage-related images on these homepages.
-You should know that I didn’t put them there.
+You should know that we didn’t put them there.
 It’s all effort of the Wix ADI trying to predict what will work for me and my business.
 Great!

 Pick the homepage you like best, and proceed.

-4) Customize the site
+4) Customize the Site

 After picking the homepage you like, you’ll be thrown right into the Wix ADI editor where you can customize every little detail about how the website appears and what elements it features.